Hello — I'm Geoff: a scientist, engineer, and maker.

 Field tests of the rugged-terrain remote-controlled car on the SFU campus.

-An earlier robotics project of mine started prior to my master's degree.
-A custom global vision system captures the 3pi robots and instructs them to maintain various formations as robots are added or removed in real time.
+An earlier robotics project.
+A custom vision system captures the 3pi robots and instructs them to maintain various formations as robots are added or removed in real time.

 A digital clock I built using 3D-printed parts, a real-time clock module, 3 LED matrices, and a custom-designed PCB.
 The power cable runs into and down behind the wall.